Taxstra Logo

 Residency changes are scored on facts — where you live, work, vote, and keep your life.
 A 30-minute conversation before you relocate or take an out-of-state contract lets us document the change correctly from day one.
 Reconstructing it two years later, during an audit, is a much worse meeting.

-That's why most of our filing clients pair compliance with a tax planning engagement: the same team that files your return models what next year's return should look like, then helps you execute the changes while the calendar is still open.
-Filing tells you the score.
-Planning changes it.
+Planning is Taxstra's flagship service, and preparation is engineered to feed it.
+Most of our preparation clients pair compliance with a tax planning engagement: the same team that prepares your return models what next year's return should look like, then helps you execute the changes while the calendar is still open.

 Why Taxstra